Herwin Tri Saputra

-Herwin Tri Saputra (born 10 January 1991) is an Indonesian professional footballer who plays as a centre-back for Liga 1 club Semen Padang.
+Herwin Tri Saputra (born 10 January 1991) is an Indonesian professional footballer who plays as a centre-back for Championship club Persikad Depok.

 Club career

 PS TIRA

 He was signed for PS TIRA to play in Liga 1 in the 2018 season.
 Herwin made his league debut on 30 April 2018 in a match against Bali United at the Sultan Agung Stadium, Bantul.

 Persita Tangerang

-In 2021, Herwin signed a contract with Indonesian Liga 1 club Persita Tangerang.
+In 2021, Herwin signed a contract with Liga 1 club Persita Tangerang.
 He made his debut on 22 October 2021 in a match against Persikabo 1973.
-On 6 November 2021, Herwin scored his first goal for Persita against Madura United in the 91st minute at the Moch.
+On 6 November 2021, he scored his first goal for Persita against Madura United in a 2–1 win at the Moch.
 Soebroto Stadium, Magelang.

 RANS Nusantara

 Herwin was signed for RANS Nusantara to play in Liga 1 in the 2022–23 season.
 He made his league debut on 6 December 2022 in a match against Persis Solo at the Maguwoharjo Stadium, Sleman.